Avik127/RDNT/README.md

 See our website for more information: https://engineering.purdue.edu/477grp18/

-Current Stage: Prototyping Software and Building PCB Layout
+Current Stage: Soldering components onto our PCB, working on final software, and creating device packaging